raganwald/raganwald.github.com/_posts/2016-12-27-recursive-data-structures.md

     ]
 ```

-Naturally, we can also write a function to convert quad trees back into two-dimensional arrays again:
+Naturally, we can also write a function to convert quadtrees back into two-dimensional arrays again:

 ```javascript
 const isSmallestActualSquare = (square) => square.length === 4 && square[0].length === 1;